aws-samples/awsome-distributed-training/3.test_cases/neuronx-distributed/llama3/slurm/README.md

 ### Test Auto-resume functionality

 > [!IMPORTANT]
-> This section is applicable only when you are on HyperPod and runinng the training with `--auto-resume=1` flag.
+> This section is applicable only when you are on HyperPod and running the training with `--auto-resume=1` flag.

 Remember that the job submission command used in the previous section includes `--auto-resume=1` flag.
-This instructs HyperPod to run auto resume process.
+This instructs HyperPod to run the auto resume process.
 In this section, we'll dive into testing the auto-resume functionality of HyperPod by simulating an error in one of the compute instances.
 This will help us observe how HyperPod handles node failures and resumes the job seamlessly.

 **Step1: Monitor the Training Log**
 First, open a terminal and use the `tail` command to monitor the training log: